Naissinger/Bouncing-Balls/README.md

 # Bouncing-Balls
- A simple project to learn how to deal with Canvas.
+Simple project to learn more about Canvas for Web.